-Imagine walking into any Vegas casino, chances one of the first tables you’ll visit is the Blackjack table.
-It’s the quintessential casino game and it’s very popular with Kiwi casino players.
+Blackjack is perhaps the quintessential casino game and it’s very popular with Kiwi casino players.
 It’s a game that’s really easy to learn but you still get to use skill and strategy.
 It’s also very exciting.
-No wonder Kiwi players love it.

-At Best New Zealand, we’ve rated the best New Zealand casinos that offer both live and virtual blackjack games.
+At Best New Zealand Casinos, we’ve rated the best New Zealand casinos that offer both live and virtual blackjack games.

 Blackjack Basic Rules